 – Sawdust piles under perfectly drilled and circular holes in the house.

-– Large, yellow, black, and shiny bees that hover over your head in the house.
+– Large, yellow, black, and shiny bees that hover over your head in the home.

-– Moldy, yellow, or fan-shaped stains on a structures sides.
+– Moldy, yellow, or fan-shaped stains on the sides of a structure.

-Bumble bees mainly nest below the ground (in or under refuse dumps, debris or soil).
+Bumblebees mainly nest below the ground (in or under refuse dumps, debris, or soil).
 Mi9anly, the bees acquire their food from flowers.
-Despite that they also create honey, they store it in very small amount and thus not commercially viable.
+Despite that, they also create honey; they store it in a minimal amount and thus not commercially viable.

-Bumble bees are helpful pollinators to some plant species but not as effective as the honey bees for commercial plants pollination.
+Bumblebees are helpful pollinators to some plant species but not as effective as the honey bees for commercial plant pollination.

-Although carpenter bee vs bumblebee have similar appearances, they have different nesting habits.
+Although carpenter bee vs. bumblebee has similar appearances, they have different nesting habits.

-For example, bumble bees prefer nesting in the ground while the carpenter bees tend to tunnel in wood with the goal of laying eggs there.
+For example, bumblebees prefer nesting in the ground while the carpenter bees tend to tunnel in wood to lay eggs there.
 They prefer weathered, bare of unpainted softwoods, particularly cypress and redwood.

-Except the new queens in the colony, all the other bumble bee colonies perish at the end of fall.
+Except for the new queens in the colony, all the other bumblebee colonies perish at the end of fall.
 The remaining queens thus ensure continuity of the species by laying eggs in spring.

 Control carpenter bee and bumblebee

 To prevent carpenter bees from attacking your structures, ensure to stain, paint or treat the wood.
-Also, since the bees love soft woods, always use hard wood to build your structures to prevent them from creating their nests.
+Since the bees love softwoods, always use hardwood to build your structures to prevent them from creating their nests.

 Further, examine if any wood had been attacked previously attacked by the carpenter bees as they are highly likely to be struck.

-Despite that wood preservatives and stains are considered less effective in preventing carpenter bees, they offer some level of repellency.
+Even though wood preservatives and stains are considered less effective in preventing carpenter bees, they offer some repellency levels.
 Also, close the garages to prevent the carpenter bees from creating nests.

-Also, you can use an insecticidal dust to treat wood tunnel openings.
-After treatment, approximately after 1 week later, close the entrance hole using wooden piece of wood.
+Also, you can use insecticidal dust to treat wood tunnel openings.
+After treatment, approximately one week later, close the entrance hole using a wooden piece of wood.

-Use insecticides containing resmethrins or pyrethrins to knock- down the bumble bees.
-Also, you can use dust of sprays that contain carbaryl (Sevin®).
-After treatment, close the bumble bee hole with soil.
+Use insecticides containing resmethrin or pyrethrins to knock- down the bumblebees.
+Also, you can use the dust of sprays that contain carbaryl (Sevin®).
+After treatment, close the bumblebee hole with soil.